cardano-foundation/cardano-academy/CBCA/Module 2/Module 2 Unit 1 Script Transactions Models.md

 As you can see in the diagram, transactions, which are the actions performed on the network, cause changes in the current state of the system.
 The state is updated when a new block, with the most recent transactions, is included in the chain.

 ![alt text](https://github.com/cardano-foundation/cardano-academy/blob/main/CBCA/Diagrams/2.1.10.png)

-Transaction ID and Output Index in UTxOs
+**Transaction ID and Output Index in UTxOs**<br>
 So how are UTxOs referenced in the system?
 As shown here, a UTxO entry is uniquely identified by two components:
-The hash digest of the transaction that originated it - the transaction id And the position of the output within that transaction - the output index.
+- The hash digest of the transaction that originated it - the transaction id
+- And the position of the output within that transaction - the output index.

 Any valid UTxO entry in the system can be referenced using a transaction id and an output index.

 ![alt text](https://github.com/cardano-foundation/cardano-academy/blob/main/CBCA/Diagrams/2.1.11.png)

-Differences Between UTxO-Based and Account-Based Models Let’s summarize the differences between UTxO-based and Account-based models.
+**Differences Between UTxO-Based and Account-Based Models**<br>
+Let’s summarize the differences between UTxO-based and Account-based models.

 ![alt text](https://github.com/cardano-foundation/cardano-academy/blob/main/CBCA/Diagrams/2.1.12.png)